Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 }
 ```
 - [ ] 30, ReferenceError, 30, -10
-- [x] ReferenceError
+- [x] 30, ReferenceError
 - [ ] 30, -10
 - [ ] ReferenceError, -10

-#### Q36.
+#### Q34.
 Why is it usually better to work with Objects instead of Arrays to store a collection of records?
 - [ ] Objects are more efficient in terms of storage.
-- [x] Adding a record to an object is significantly faster than pushing a record into an array.
+- [ ] Adding a record to an object is significantly faster than pushing a record into an array.
-- [ ] Most operations involve looking up a record, and objects can do that better than arrays.
+- [x] Most operations involve looking up a record, and objects can do that better than arrays.
 - [ ] Working with objects makes the code more readable.

+<details><summary>Explanation</summary><p>

+Records in an object can be retrieved using their key which can be any given value (e.g. an employee ID, a city name, etc), whereas to retrieve a record from an array we need to know its index.

+</p></details>

-#### Q37.
+#### Q35.
 Which statement is true about the "async" attribute for the HTML script tag?
 - [ ] It can be used for both internal and external JavaScript code.
 - [ ] It can be used only for internal JavaScript code.
 - [ ] It can be used only for internal or external JavaScript code that exports a promise.
 - [x] It can be used only for external JavaScript code.

-#### Q38.
+#### Q36.
 How do you import the lodash library making it top-level Api available as the "_" variable?
 - [x] import _ from 'lodash';
 - [ ] import 'lodash' as _;
 - [ ] import '_' from 'lodash;
 - [ ] import lodash as _ from 'lodash';

-#### Q39.
+#### Q37.
 What does the following expression evaluate to?
 ```js
 [] == []
 ```